Steps: up to 6

 If you install the free version of iPhone Backup Extractor (download), as soon as it runs, it will list all of the backups on your computer, and when they were last taken.
-It's also let you log into iCloud, where you can examine your iCloud and iCloud backup contacts.
+It'll also let you log into iCloud, where you can examine your iCloud contacts and iCloud backup contacts.
 Here's what that looks like:

 Step 2.
 View & export contacts

-Now for the really easy part: viewing and getting contacts our with iPhone Backup Extractor.
+Now for the really easy part: viewing and getting contacts out with iPhone Backup Extractor.

 Click on your backup, or on the iCloud account that you want to view in the left-hand part of the iPhone Backup Extractor window.
 The main part of the window will then update to show you an overview of the data in your backup.
 To export all of the contacts from your iPhone, click the "Contacts" icon or the text immediately underneath it.